GAME OF LIFE DESIGN NOTES

 Can't traverse edges twice in the same direction.

-We can't traverse twice in the marked direction by the algorithm.
-So we show that we can't traverse twice in the backtrack direction.
+We can't traverse an edge twice in a marked direction because the algorithm won't permit it.
+So we must show that we can't traverse an edge twice in the backtrack direction.

 The algorithm always terminates.

-Each traversal marks an edge or backtracks along it.
-Thus the number of edges we can traverse decreases to zero eventually.
+We either mark an edge $e$ or backtrack along it.
+From above, once we've done both to edge $e$ any further traversals are impossible.
+Thus the number of edges we can traverse decreases to zero eventually. $\blacksquare$

 Upon termination in s, all outward edges were marked or else the algorithm would make us leave again.
-So we left s d(s) times.
-Since we end in s, we must have entered the same number of times, d(s).
-Since we can't traverse the same edge twice, a counting argument says we traversed each edge once in each direction.
+We started in $s$ and ended in $s$ so the number of entrances and exits must be the same.
+But since we can't traverse the same edge twice in the same direction, we must have traversed each edge once in each direction. $\blacksquare$

 Upon termination, we've traversed all edges in the graph once in each direction.